splunk/public-o11y-docs/gdi/opentelemetry/technical-addons.rst

 .. note::

-   To see the technical add-ons available for Slunk
+   To see the technical Add-ons available for Splunk Platform, refer to :new-page:`Splunk Supported Add-ons <https://docs.splunk.com/Documentation/AddOns>`.

 .. raw:: html